sylviesworld/smells-like-team-spirit/README.md

     UNIX> python main.py

-There is also a seperate UI being worked on to integrate as the main page in app.py.
+There is also a seperate UI being worked on to integrate as the main page in _[app.py](app.py)_.
 To run it type:

-    UNIX> py app.py
+    UNIX> python app.py

 ## Dependencies
 All dependencies for this project can be found in _[requirements.txt](requirements.txt)_: